KoalasinTraffic/KoalasinTraffic.github.io/spd/_tower/slow.md

 * AI: Targets burning enemies and focuses it until out of range.

+After evolving, the slow tower will deal area of effect (AoE) slow and damage on impact.
+Damage is spread evenly among the number of enemies hit.

 <img src="/assets/images/spd/tower-slow-unbuilt.jpg" width="256" height="256">
 <img src="/assets/images/spd/tower-slow.jpg" width="256" height="256">